brumarq/porter/README.md

 (Optional) I would like to have a google calendar (Using google's API).

 ## Technologies
-- Frontend: HTML, CSS (pico.css), JavaScript
+- Frontend: HTML, CSS (Bootstrap), JavaScript
 - Backend: PHP, MySQL

 ## Usage